-Our furry dog and cat pals can, unfortunately, get many of the same disease and ailments that humans can.
-Dogs and cats alike are susceptible to animal forms of diabetes.
+Our furry dog and cat pals can, unfortunately, get many of the same diseases and ailments that humans can.
+Dogs and cats alike are susceptible to the animal form of diabetes.
 Diabetes in dogs isn’t common, but it happens.
-If wacky blood sugar levels go untreated, your dog can potentially suffer from further health issues, including problems with their kidneys, increased risk of urinary tract infection, and cataracts.
+If wacky blood sugar levels go untreated, your dog can potentially suffer from further health issues.
+This includes problems with their kidneys, increased risk of urinary tract infection, and cataracts.
 Fortunately, diabetes can be manageable.
-If you adhere to your veterinarian’s advice about managing your diabetes in your pet through weight loss, insulin therapy, or another treatment, you’ll likely keep your four-legged friend in good dog health.
+In fact, there are many routes you can take as a pet owner.
+For instance, weight loss, insulin therapy, or other treatment, can help manage diabetes in dogs.
+If you take your veterinarian’s advice, you’ll likely keep your four-legged friend in good dog health.

 Canine diabetes does similar things to the dog body as it does to the human body.
 The technical term for the disease, diabetes mellitus, refers to the most common type of diabetes.
-With diabetes mellitus, the body, specifically the pancreas, has an impaired ability to make enough insulin or to process it correctly in the body.
+With diabetes mellitus, the pancreas has an impaired ability to make enough insulin.
 When cats or dogs don’t get enough insulin, their bodies can’t break down blood glucose properly.
-This results in an elevated blood sugar level in your pet, which could affect everything from the way your pet eats to the energy it has throughout the day.
+The lack of insulin results in an elevated blood sugar level in your pet.
+Unfortunately, this could affect everything from the way your pet eats to the energy it has throughout the day.

 Diabetes mellitus can potentially affect other organs in your dog’s body due to excess blood glucose concentration.
 It may also be a risk factor for cancer of the pancreas, heart disease, and more.